Independent African news, markets, culture and politics.

 I lost my virginity when I was 13 - Pretty Mike

-The property in question, located on Victoria Island, operates as a nightclub called Proxy Lagos.
-According to the NDLEA, it was used to store and distribute significant quantities of nitrous oxide, also known as laughing gas, and cannabis sativa.
-The agency alleged that the nightclub’s owners, Mike Nwalie, also known as Pretty Mike, and Joachim Hillary, used the premises to prepare for a large-scale drug party.
+The property, located on Victoria Island, operates as a nightclub called Proxy Lagos.
+According to the NDLEA, the venue was used to store and distribute significant quantities of nitrous oxide (laughing gas) and cannabis sativa.
+The agency alleged that the nightclub’s owners, Mike Nwalie—known as Pretty Mike—and Joachim Hillary, were preparing the premises for a large‑scale drug party.

 Scroll to Top